It’s Time for Positive Displacement

 In John 16:7 we see Jesus demonstrating this principle as He prepared His disciples for the time when He would no longer be with them.
 And not wanting them to feel like orphans, to have a great disruption in life as they knew it, Jesus promised them the awesome gift of the Holy Spirit in His place.
 This positive displacement is still at work in our lives today.

-Well, the key is to have a plan in place so that we leave no void.
+The key is to have a plan in place so that we leave no void.
 So there’s no break in the rhythm.

 If we despise running, signing up for marathon training likely won’t work.
 Instead, we could fix up that old bike and take it for a spin.
 Or let loose on the dance floor in the middle of the living room.
 We’d be a lot more consistent and before long, we’ll notice changes in how we look and feel.